STOL Takes Centre Stage: How Short-Field Aircraft Are Quietly Becoming the Backbone of Advanced Air Mobility

 Regulators drafting eSTOL certification frameworks

-Cargo operators prioritizing payload over vertical lift
+Cargo operators prioritizing payload over vertical life

 Cargo + regional mobility = the first profitable AAM markets.
 And STOL fits perfectly.

-🚀 Where STOL Will Dominate First
+Where STOL Will Dominate First

 1. Regional Feeder Networks (50–500 km)